|

 👉

-The US should take responsibility for their actions in Irak and similar.
+The US should take responsibility for their actions in Iraq and similar.
 Arguably, there was a broad consensus that the invasion is justified.

-I'd hope the comminity will learn to deal with these situations in a more structured and organized way, with responsibility attached.
+I'd hope the community will learn to deal with these situations in a more structured and organized way, with responsibility attached.

 Bad actions in the past do not justify new, even worse, actions.
 The standard should be maintained and raised, not lowered.